-Social Security Numbers (SSNs) are required for all applicants (with the exception pregnant women applying for FAMIS Prenatal Coverage and people in certain immigration categories) seeking enrollment in Virginia's state-sponsored health insurance programs.
+Social Security Numbers (SSNs) are required for all applicants (with the exception of pregnant individuals applying for FAMIS Prenatal Coverage and people in certain immigration categories) seeking enrollment in Virginia's state-sponsored health insurance programs.
 (See Section 5: Other Helpful Information for how to get a Social Security number.)